 - Setting Up Your Warehouse and Equipment

-Whether your warehouse is large or small, using your space optimally is what matters.
+Whether your warehouse space is large or small, using it optimally is what matters.
 You’ll need at least one area each for receiving, unpacking, shelving, long-term storage (if applicable), shipping and handling, and office work.

 When arranging your warehouse floor(s), aim to separate areas by activity.
 This keeps your daily operations organized and minimizes the chance supplies or tools end up in an irrelevant space.